Myralllka/Myralllka/README.md

 #### Directions for development
 - Robotics
+- Computer vision
-- Linux system
+- Arch linux operating system

 ### - 🔭 In general, I'm currently working on
 - ROS for UAV's
-- MRS lib
 - University Linux club
-- Teacher's assistant at the University
+- Teacher's assistance at the Ukrainian Catholic University
 - Linux administration

 ###  ✨ And my projects for the nearest future:
 - (CTU FEE project) Long term self-localization UAV's
-- Other MRS small projects (for example, gimbal with camera)
+- Other MRS small projects (for example, gimbal with camera, point cloud NNs)
 - Linux Club

 ### - 🤔 I'm looking for help with
 - Tasks on Linux club
 - New Ideas for the club

-### - 👯 I'm looking to collaborate on
-- Interesting **Open-source** projects related to Linux, as Conky, Tmux etc.

-### - 📫 How to reach me: ...
-- My email ^_^
-- Issues to my small projects
-### - 💬 Ask me about ...
-Everything you want.
-I am open to all topics.
+- Checking my English spelling for the Linux course

 ### - 😄 Pronounce my nickname...
 I am from the centre of Ukraine, and in 2010th in CS 1.6 we had a tradition to write using transliteration, but very special.
 So my nickname actually means `Ant` in English, and reads as __Murashka__